phunanon/Insitux/README.md

 ; Palindrome checker
-;Note: returning non-false or null is truthy in Insitux (function palindrome? x
+;Note: returning non-false or non-null is truthy in Insitux (function palindrome? x
   (.. and (map = x (reverse x))))
 ;or